North Macedonian passport

-North Macedonian passports are issued to citizens of North Macedonia for the purpose of international travel.
-Responsibility for their issuance lies with the Ministry of the Interior.
+The North Macedonian passport (Macedonian: Пасош на Северна Македонија, Pasoš na Severna Makedonija, Albanian: Pasaporta e Maqedonisë së Veriut) is a travel document issued to citizens of North Macedonia for the purpose of international travel.
+Passports are issued by the Ministry of the Interior.
 The validity of the passport is 5 years for persons 4 to 27 years of age and 10 years for those 27 years of age and older.
 For children ages four and under, the validity of the passport is limited to two years.
 The passports conform to the recommended standards (size, composition, layout, technology) of the International Civil Aviation Organization (ICAO), and are biometric passports.

 History

 From 1945 to 1991, when present-day North Macedonia was a constituent republic of Yugoslavia, citizens traveled with Yugoslav passports.
 Under the Yugoslav federal system, each republic had its own variety of passport; in particular, Yugoslav passports issued in SR Macedonia were printed in Macedonian and French, rather than in Serbo-Croatian.

 The first post-independence passports were issued in 1991.

 The design and contents have changed over the years.
 The first generation passports were blue with a silver color inscription without an emblem.
 The second generation of passports had a golden inscription on the cover and the third generation had the national coat of arms added.
 The first three generations had only "Република Мaкедонија" and the English translation "Republic of Macedonia" inscribed on the front cover.

 The fourth generation passport became red with the French translation of the official country name, "République de Macédoine," added above and "Passeport" below the coat of arms.
 It was a biometric passport which contained a RFID chip, enabling the storage of biometric and other retrievable data.
 Previously issued, non-biometric passports remain valid until their stated dates of expiration.

 Effective 16 November 2009, the five-pointed red star that had been part of the national coat of arms was removed from the emblem.

 After the Prespa Agreement ending the naming dispute with Greece come into effect in February 2019, passports were stamped with the country's new name as an interim measure before new passports were issued.
-The trilingual stamp states “This passport is property of the Republic of North Macedonia” in English, French, and Macedonian.
+"This passport is property of the Republic of North Macedonia" appears on the trilingual stamp in English, French, and Macedonian.
 The authorities began issuing the passports with the new country name starting from 1 July 2021 (postponed from September 2020).
-Old name passports will remain valid until 12 February 2024.
+Old name passports remained valid until 12 February 2024.